iarsystems/iar-risc-v-gd32v-eval/Examples/temperature-humidity/README.md

 Finally, grab the nearest fan or an air blower to change the temperature and watch the RGB LED and the LED bar update in accordance with the temperature/humidity sensor data.
 It might take a while for the changes take effect as measuring temperature and humidity is not an instantaneous operation.

+To terminate the debugging session, stop the C-SPY debugger, choose `Debug → Stop Debugging (CTRL + SHIFT + D)`.

+### Note

 Depending on your weather conditions, you might have to adjust the fixed point _threshold_ values be able to see these variations.
 The _threshold_ values are expressed by a 1000x factor.
 For example, 25°C should be expressed as `25000`.
+In this case, update these values, rebuild the project and restart the debugging session.

 | __Temperature threshold__ |  __Set when data is__                                          | __Board LED__  |
 | :--------------           | :-------------                                                 | :-------       |